Fertility Experts

 Temporary IVF Laboratory Pause — Patient Information Update

-There has been no indication that patients were exposed to any safety risk.
+There continues to be no indication that patients were exposed to any safety risk.
+Embryos and genetic material in cryostorage were not affected and remain safely stored.

 Dr. Jackie Hollett-Caines